cademirci/cademirci.github.io/_posts/2020-10-31-some-examples-of-introduction-to-programming.md

 title: Some Examples of Introduction to Programming
 excerpt: >-
     Some Java and Python examples, a basic analyze tool I wrote in Python (ENG until now), and some C examples commented in Turkish.
-tags: [Java, Python, basic programming, general programming]
+tags: [Java, Python, C, basic programming, general programming]
 ---

 While I was browsing my old folders, I saw some coding examples I wrote in my first years in computer science department, and I decided to publish them.
 There were many, then I picked up some.
 Half of the page continuous as a Turkish post which includes C codes.